utcompling/textgrounder/README.txt

 it easy to read the files from Hadoop.
 Large data files are typically stored compressed, and are automatically uncompressed as they are read in.

+The following formats are used for individual fields:

+* Integers and floating-point values, output in the obvious way.
+* Timestamps, output as long integers specifying milliseconds since the Unix Epoch (Jan 1, 1970).
+* Lat/long coordinates, output as a comma-separated pair of floating-point values.
+* Single strings.
+URL encoding is used to encode TAB characters (%09 = field separator), newlines (%0A = record separator), the percent sign (%25), and any other characters that may be used as separators (e.g. greater-than signs, spaces, and colons in various cases below).
+* Sequences of strings.
+The individual strings are URL-encoded and separated by >> signs.
+* "Count maps", i.e. maps from strings to integers (e.g. counts of words).
+  The format is "STRING:COUNT STRING:COUNT ...", where individual strings are URL-encoded.
+N-grams use the format "WORD1:WORD2:...:COUNT" for an individual n-gram.

 =========
 About SBT